abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/slack-client.png)

-*   Install the new app to workspace from 'Install App' under settings
+*   Install the new app to workspace from 'Install App' under settings.
+Click 'Allow' for the access permission notification during the installation.

 ![image](images/slack-install.png)

-## Create a Slack App
+## Connect Slack and create Amazon Appflow

 ## Cleanup